konpsar/konpsar.github.io/_pages/about.md

 I see myself as a curiosity-driven and knowledge-thrived person who takes initiative and pushes himself to his limits, always chasing new challenges and trying to catch up with the advancements of technology in my sectors of interest.

-Apart from my continuous need to advance and update my machine learning and software development skills, I spend a lot of time studying finance and investing concepts as well as blockchain, algorithmic trading, psychology.
+Apart from my continuous need to advance and update my machine learning and software development skills, I spend my free time studying reading self-development books.

 #### Parallel paths
 The past years, supplementary to my main occupation, I have worked as a flute tutor in conservatories and as a flute performer in gigs.
 Music is another passion of mine..a parallel path that I always follow along with my main career.
 You can find some demos/collaborations on my [Demos]({{"/_pages/cv_page/demos.html" | relative_url}}) section of my online CV.